Levente Révész

 Levente Révész (born 22 March 2005) is a Hungarian racing driver who currently competes for Motopark in the International GT Open.

 Career

 Formula 4

 Révész racing in the 2021 Italian F4 Championship at the Red Bull Ring.

-In 2021 Révész made his single-seater debut in the Italian F4 Championship for AKM Motorsport.
+In 2021, Révész made his single-seater debut in the Italian F4 Championship for AKM Motorsport.
 He finished the season in 31st after securing his only points finish at the Vallelunga Circuit.

 Révész also joined R-ace GP as a guest driver in two rounds of the ADAC Formula 4 Championship.

 Formula Regional

 2022

 Révész racing in the 2022 Formula Regional European Championship at the Red Bull Ring.

-In 2022 he joined the Evans GP Academy to compete in the Formula Regional Asian Championship.
+In 2022, Révész joined the Evans GP Academy to compete in the Formula Regional Asian Championship.
 He finished the season in 23rd.

 Révész then joined Van Amersfoort Racing to compete in the Formula Regional European Championship.
 He didn't score any points and finished the season in 28th.